What Black History Month Looks Like in My Classroom

 - Other people care about Black History too.
 Black history/culture has a constant presence in my classroom because I’m black, that’s just how it is.
 But it’s not the same for teachers of other races because it’s not their culture so it’s typically not something they are purposeful about infusing into the classroom.
 However, during Black History Month, I see most of the classrooms in my school, and around social media, go out of their way to discuss it in some fashion.

 I always kick off February 1st with a classroom meeting.
 I tell the kids why I’m so excited for Black History Month and why it’s important.
 We discuss how a month of Black History is needed because it’s not typically included in our curriculum and even when it is, a lot of it is about slavery and civil rights.
 A great read aloud for day one is “Our People” by Angela Shelf Medearis.
 In the book, a father is telling his daughter about the amazing history of their people.
 How their people were kings and queens and invented amazing things.

 I have a whole slew of picture books I love reading aloud with my students.
 I make sure to read books with diverse characters all year long, but I try to set these ones aside, knowing that I want to use them in February.
-You can download a list of all of the books pictured here.
+You can download a list of all of the books pictured for FREE here.

 4. A New Daily Routine